Biodiversity Unit Banking

 Image modified from the DEFRA Net Consultation Proposals December 2018

-Biodiversity Net Gain (‘net gain’) is a concept proposed in the DEFRA 25 Year Environment Plan and will be mandated by the 2020 Environment Bill for most planning permissions.
+Biodiversity Net Gain (‘net gain’) is a concept proposed in the DEFRA 25 Year Environment Plan and will be mandated under the Environment Act 2021 following publication of secondary legislation.
 This will require a 10% increase in the calculated biodiversity value after development, compared to the pre-development biodiversity value, hence the ‘net gain’!
 Many developments will not be able to achieve the required 10% net gain from measures within the site and there will be a requirement for the shortfall to be delivered elsewhere.
 This is where the opportunity arises for landowners to provide ‘biodiversity banks’.

 In simple terms, this involves a landowner initially identifying an area of land that would be suitable for this alternative use.
-The existing biodiversity value of the land can then calculated using a ‘metric’.
-When the Environment Bill comes into force, all biodiversity value calculations will need to be performed using a metric published by the Secretary of State; however, in the interim there are several ‘metrics’ currently in use.
+The existing biodiversity value of the land can then calculated using the most up-to-date version of Defra’s Biodiversity Metric.
 Consideration is then given to whether the existing habitats could be enhanced to increase their biodiversity value, or whether new habitats of greater biodiversity value could be created in their place.
 Once the proposed habitat are known, a second calculation is completed to determine the biodiversity net gain that would be achieved.
 The amount of net gain is expressed as ‘biodiversity units’ (BU).
 These units can then be sold to developers who need to deliver net gain away from their development site.

 There is currently no fixed price for a BU.
-Although the Government considered £11,000/BU an indicative value when it recently undertook an impact assessment of net gain, in some areas where biodiversity offsetting is enforced by local planning authorities, BU have traded for sums in the region of £40,000/BU.
+Although the Government considered £11,000/BU an indicative value when it recently undertook an impact assessment of net gain, in Warwickshire where biodiversity offsetting has been enforced by local planning authorities, BU have traded for sums in the region of £40,000/BU.
+Local authorities are beginning to publish figures for BU values that they will deliver with current figures including £20,000 in Leeds and £94,000 in the Royal Borough of Sutton.
 This is a new concept and market forces have yet to come into play; consequently, those who enter the market early are likely to achieve the highest returns.

 At FPCR we have moved biodiversity banking beyond theory and into practice.
 We have proven with pilot projects, that despite a lack of central government guidance, site specific solutions are viable and well received by stakeholders.